PUBLIC SERVICE ESSAY

-If, we are willing to learn from our “infamous” heritage of Sunday, 7:55 A.M., December 7, 1941, Pearl Harbor, Hawaii as we have been willing to be victimized by it, we would see that freedom is never, ever free.
+If, we are willing to learn from our “infamous” heritage of Sunday, 7:55 A.M., December 7, 1941, Pearl Harbor, Hawaii as we have been willing to be victimized by it, we would see that freedom and peace are never, ever free.
 On every page of American history is moving evidence.
 The price has never been as high as it has been during our own very immediate past.
 We must never, ever forget but always remember that on Tuesday, 8:46 A.M., September 11, 2001, in the United States of America a line was drawn from New York City to Washington D.C. thru Shanksville, Pennsylvania.
 The globe is now and forevermore divided into those who advocate American democracy and those whom oppose it.
 Thus, on Thursday, June 20, 2019, Iranian Islamic Revolutionary Guard shot down a United States of America’s surveillance drone in international airspace.
 Free society begins by affirming individual differences and by safeguarding each person’s right to think, feel, read, write, vote and worship or not as their conscience dictates.
 If, when we speak of equality, we mean this basic freedom of equal protection, representation, justice and opportunity for all, then we are free to be equal.
 But, if what we have in mind is a vision of restrictive, exclusive regulatory sameness, we are fostering an idea of a totally exclusionary character.
-A free, victorious and noble society actualizes inclusive equality through diversity, and its unity is created and asserted by unity among its diversity.
+A free, victorious and peaceful, noble society actualizes inclusive equality through diversity, and its unity is created and asserted by unity among its diversity.